Four-way talks call for end to Ukraine violence

 Moscow's takeover of the Black Sea peninsula followed the overthrow of Ukraine's pro-Moscow president, Viktor Yanukovich, after months of street protests prompted by his rejection of a trade deal with the EU.

-Seeking to reassure its eastern allies, NATO announced it was sending warships to the Baltic, while the United States approved more non-lethal military support for Ukraine.
+Seeking to reassure its eastern allies, NATO announced it was sending warships to the Baltic.
+The United States approved more non-lethal military support for Ukraine, including medical and welfare supplies.

 Speaking on Russian television Putin accused the authorities in Kiev of plunging the country into an "abyss".